saketkc/vayuayan/docs/contributing.rst

 License
 -------

-By contributing to cpcbfetch, you agree that your contributions will be licensed under the MIT License.
+By contributing to vayuayan, you agree that your contributions will be licensed under the MIT License.